Skip to main content

 Working in partnership

 Since 2017, we’ve worked with the police on Operation Close Pass.
-Close passes are an everyday experience for people cycling across the UK, according to the Near Miss Project.
+Close passes are an everyday experience for people cycling across the UK.
 We created this short video to show Operation Close Pass in action.

 Our Give Cycle Space campaign reminds people why we need to follow the rules of the road and drive safely around people cycling, always giving at least 1.5 metres of space.
 A road signage trial, which we developed with two local authorities, demonstrated a significant reduction in dangerous overtaking following the installation of new road signs.